Inspired Minds: Summer Camp Digital Strategy

 2. Keyword Research and Search Intent

-We analysed how parents search for creative education and camps using Google Analytics, Semrush, and AnswerThePublic.
-We identified high-volume searches such as “art classes near me”, “art summer camp near me”, and “theatre summer camps near me”.
-Inspired Minds did rank for some brand keywords, but they were missing strong transactional and location-based keywords for nearby cities, such as Kyle, San Marcos, and even South Austin.
+Using Google Analytics, Semrush, and AnswerThePublic, the team analyzed how parents search for creative education and camps.
+High-volume searches included terms such as "art classes near me," "art summer camp near me," and "theatre summer camps near me."
+While Inspired Minds ranked for some brand keywords, it was missing strong transactional and location-based keywords for nearby cities, including Kyle, San Marcos, and South Austin.
+This indicated that parents actively searching for camps were not encountering Inspired Minds at the most critical point in their decision-making process.

 3. Social Media Analytics (My contribution)